0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Active/Active.md

 ![smb-with-svc-tgs](smb-with-svc-tgs.jpg)

-but only find the `user.txt` file. to be worthwile.
+but only find the `user.txt` flag to be significant.

 we pull all AD users using **impacket**'s `GetADUsers.py`: